 We classify leases with a term of greater than 12 months where substantially all risks and rewards incidental to ownership are retained by the third-party lessors as leases.
-We record a right-of-use asset and an operating lease liability at inception of the lease at the present value of the lease payments plus certain other payments, including variable lease payments and amounts probable of being owed by us under residual value guarantees.
-Payments made under leases, net of any incentives received from the lessors, are recognized to expense on a straight-line basis over the term of the lease.
+We record a right-of-use asset and a lease liability at inception of the lease at the present value of the lease payments plus certain other payments, including variable lease payments and amounts probable of being owed by us under residual value guarantees.
 Initial direct costs incurred in negotiating and arranging leases are recognized to expense when incurred.
 Contingent rental payments are recognized to expense when incurred.
-Our right-of-use assets, current and non-current lease liabilities are included in in other assets, net, other accrued and current liabilities and other long-term liabilities, respectively, in our statements of financial position.
+Our right-of-use assets, current and non-current lease liabilities are included in other assets, net, other accrued and current liabilities and other long-term liabilities, respectively, in our statement of financial position.

-The right-of-use asset is subsequently measured at amortized cost and depreciated using the straight-line method from the commencement date to the end of the lease term.
+The right-of-use asset is subsequently measured at amortized cost and amortized using the straight-line method from the commencement date to the end of the lease term.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability as a result of any lease modifications.

 We use a credit-adjusted discount rate to measure our lease liabilities.
-We derive the discount rates by firstly constructing a credit curve which is based on the implied credit spread between the risk free rate (generally U.S. dollar denominated U.S.

-Treasuries) and a credit curve constructed using an index of observable U.S. dollar denominated fixed rate corporate bonds issued by U.S. telecommunications companies with the same credit rating as ours.
+We derive the discount rates by firstly constructing a credit curve which is based on the implied credit spread between the risk free rate (generally U.S. dollar denominated U.S. Treasuries) and a credit curve constructed using an index of observable U.S. dollar denominated fixed rate corporate bonds issued by U.S. telecommunications companies with the same credit rating as ours.
 Next, we apply a linear fixed spread to this credit curve reflecting the difference between the observable price on the longest tradable debt instrument and the credit curve at the maturity date of the observed debt instrument.
-Lastly, we make adjustments for all tenors to correct for the collateralized interest rate spread by comparing unsecured debt to asset-backed securities (secured debt) trades, this adjustment is based on the difference between the index of observable U.S. dollar denominated fixed rate corporate bonds issued by U.S. telecommunications companies with the same credit rating as ours and a similar index for companies rated one-class higher on the rating-code scale.
+Lastly, we make adjustments for all tenors to correct for the collateralized interest rate spread by comparing unsecured debt to asset-backed securities (secured debt) trades, this adjustment is based on the difference between the index of observable U.S. dollar denominated fixed rate corporate bonds issued by U.S.

+telecommunications companies with the same credit rating as ours and a similar index for companies rated one-class higher on the rating-code scale.